Jun

 Is There Enough Space?

-It is most often pulled because there is not enough space for them to come to the surface in the right position.
-Your dentist will determine this by taking regular x-rays and tracking the growth in your jaw.
-Your dentist will tell you if you should schedule wisdom tooth removal if they are impacted—meaning they are stuck in a position where they are unable to grow in properly.
+It is most often pulled because there is not enough space for it to come to the surface in the right position.
+Your dentist will determine this by taking regular X-rays and tracking the growth in your jaw.
+Your dentist will tell you if you should schedule wisdom tooth removal if they are impacted—meaning they are stuck in a position where they are unable to grow properly.

 What Does the Dentist Look For?